 Traditional, timeless or trendy?
 These are the suit types that grooms around the world are looking at!
 Here’s our handy guide to help him find the one!

-We know, we really do… Nothing matters more than what you’re wearing!
-But the man you’re marrying needs to feel and look truly special too.
-And that all starts with his suit.
+We know, we really do… Nothing matters more than what you’re wearing.
+But, the man you’re marrying needs to feel and look truly special too and that all starts with his suit.
 Make sure you take your venue, theme and season into consideration when you’re looking for ideas.
 But most of all, comfort is key – if he doesn’t feel comfortable he won’t look comfortable…